 Special functions for monitoring virtualized servers

-For example, IT teams should set minimum storage space requirements for VMware ESXi more stringently than for normal servers.
-Because, if a node fails, VMware automatically migrates the affected VMs to the remaining nodes.
+For example, IT teams should set minimum storage space requirements for VMware ESXi more strictly than regular servers.
+The reason is, if a node fails, VMware automatically migrates the affected VMs to the remaining nodes.

-One approach, for example, would be 60 percent for four nodes of the same size, instead of setting the status to CRIT when the memory utilization was only 90 percent.
+One approach, for example, would be to set the minimum at 60 percent for four nodes of the same size instead of changing the status to CRIT when the memory utilization is only 90 percent.
 Then three remaining nodes can compensate for a failure, or you receive an alert.

 DevOps and IT Operations: Monitoring containers

-The technical challenge is that containers often only exist for a few minutes or even seconds, and developers often don't have time to integrate them into a comprehensive monitoring.
-They also focus heavily on performance metrics and do not consider the condition of the underlying hardware or individual services.
+The technical challenge is that containers often only exist for a few minutes or even seconds, and developers often don't have time to integrate them into comprehensive monitoring of virtual servers.

 If there are problems between virtual systems and physical IT assets, this becomes a bottleneck because the teams have to exchange individual notes manually.

 Checkmk recognizes containers and automatically integrates them into the monitoring.
-You can set very short measuring intervals to record short-lived containers, and also to remove containers from the monitoring.
+You can set very short measuring intervals to record short-lived containers and automatically remove containers from the monitoring.

-Checkmk integrates with Grafana to create meaningful graphics and it can store the information indefinitely.
-In this way you can use the insights gained for new projects.
+Checkmk integrates with Grafana to create meaningful graphics, and it can store the information indefinitely.
+This way, you can use the insights gained for new projects.

 Such differences can be addressed in monitoring, but you don't have to.
 Checkmk offers functions, for example, to send alerts when unknown IP addresses are accessed.

 No, adjustments are not necessary.
-If you use Windows systems on the virtual servers and monitor these via the Windows agent, an exception rule required for the Windows firewall may be required, but this is not related to virtualization.
+If you use Windows systems on the virtual servers and monitor these via the Windows agent, an exception rule for the Windows firewall may be required, but this is not related to virtualization.